apache/apisix-ingress-controller/docs/en/latest/development.md

 ## Run apisix-ingress-controller locally

-We assume all prerequisites abovementioned are met, what's more, since we want to run apisix-ingress-controller in bare-metal environment, please make sure both the proxy service and admin api service of Apache APISIX are exposed outside of the Kubernetes cluster, e.g. configuring them as [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) services.
+We assume all prerequisites above mentioned are met, what's more, since we want to run apisix-ingress-controller in bare-metal environment, please make sure both the proxy service and admin api service of Apache APISIX are exposed outside of the Kubernetes cluster, e.g. configuring them as [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) services.

 Let's assume the Admin API service address of Apache APISIX is `http://192.168.65.2:31156`.
 Next launch the ingress-apisix-controller by the following command.